MeteoSwiss/dvas/CONTRIBUTING.md

      the dvas tests on Windows, macOS and Linux, a linting of the code, a validation of the docs, and a check of the `CHANGELOG`.
 Upon any push to the `master` branch, the docs will also be automatically compiled and published onto the `gh-pages` branch.
-   * A `.pylintrc` refines the behavior of pylint for dvas.
+   * The `.pylintrc` file refines the behavior of pylint for dvas.

 3. **Documentation:**
    * The dvas documentation is generated using Sphinx, with the Read-the-docs theme.
 The compiled